NYC Mayor de Blasio booed at concert cut short by Henri storms

 The homecoming concert was being broadcast by CNN when a severe weather warning was issued, and crowds were instructed to exit the festival area and seek shelter as lightning lit up the sky.
 Tropical Storm Henri was barreling toward the northeast at the time before it made landfall Sunday.

 In an effort to fill air time, CNN’s Anderson Cooper asked Barry Manilow to phone into the show, having him sing a few verses of his song, "I Made It Through the Rain."
-De Blasio took the stage again, telling anyone within earshot, "We want to bring the concert back," but for those who remained in the meantime should seek temporary shelter nearby to wait out the storm.
+De Blasio took the stage again, telling anyone within earshot, "We want to bring the concert back," but those who remained should seek temporary shelter nearby to wait out the storm.

 Finally, another announcement was made around 10 p.m. that the concert had been canceled.